 - The owner of a privately owned carrier is liable for the actions of the driver;

-- The driver’s employer is liable when a driver causes a crash in a work truck or van; and
+- The driver’s employer is liable when a driver causes an accident in a work truck or van; and

-- The driver or a rental company may be liable when the crash involves a rented box truck.
+- The driver or a rental company may be liable when the accident involves a rented box truck.

 Identifying the liable party after a truck accident often comes down to the legal doctrine of vicarious liability.
 This doctrine holds the employer responsible for the actions of employees while they are on the clock and acting in the interests of the company.
 This includes truck drivers operating any type of truck or tractor trailer.
 We can help you hold the driver’s employer responsible after an accident with a dump truck, wrecker, work van, or another commercial vehicle.

 Building A Case Against The Trucking Company, Driver, Or Another Liable Party

 After we agree to handle a truck accident case, we launch a full investigation into the crash to help us understand exactly what happened, who caused it, and how you suffered damages from it.
 This takes significant time and resources.
 During the course of the investigation, we will take actions like:

 - Obtaining copies of the police report, your medical records, and other documentation related to the accident;